Nancy Faust: Honors and recognition

 Her "Na Na Hey Hey Goodbye" theme is now imitated by other teams and fans all over the world.
 Faust's talents have been recognized in a new exhibit at the Baseball Hall of Fame called "Women in Baseball."
 She was also a featured performer for the Chicago Symphony Orchestra upon clinching of the 2005 American League pennant.

 In October 2009, Faust announced that the 2010 baseball season would be her final season behind the keyboard.

 Ten thousand Nancy Faust bobblehead dolls were presented to fans by the White Sox before their game on September 18, 2010, at then-U.S. Cellular Field, with a ceremony held by the team in her honor.
 Faust was also profiled in a feature story in that day's New York Times.
 On Sunday, October 3, 2010, Nancy played her last game at U.S. Cellular.

-Nancy played during the Kane County Cougars' "Night of 100 Promotions" in 2011, and has returned to Fifth Third Bank Ballpark to play at select Cougars games from 2012 to 2015.
+Nancy played during the Kane County Cougars' "Night of 100 Promotions" in 2011, and returned to Fifth Third Bank Ballpark to play at select Cougars games from 2012 to 2015.

 Faust was inducted into the Baseball Reliquary's Shrine of the Eternals in 2018.

 Since 2022, Nancy Faust has contributed organ solo pieces to the podcast edition of Countdown with Keith Olbermann.
 Host Keith Olbermann frequently refers to her in closing credits as "the best baseball stadium organist ever".

+Faust is prominently featured in the 2023 documentary Last Comiskey, which includes live footage of her playing the organ at Comiskey Park, as well as interviews she gave from home.
+Faust also contributed music for the film.

+In 2025, as part of the celebration of the 125th anniversary of the Chicago White Sox, she is scheduled to play at six games at Rate Field, where the organist booth is now named for her.